Reliable Family Law Attorneys in Los Angeles & Ventura Counties

-That is why we offer compassion as well as legal knowledge and skill to the clients we represent facing this process.
+We offer compassion as well as legal knowledge and skill to the clients we represent facing the divorce process in Simi Valley.
 We are here to ensure that you understand your rights while providing the personal attention and counsel you need at every phase of the process.
 Through decades of experience, we know that every divorce is unique, with its own set of circumstances and challenges.
 That is why each must be met with an individualized approach aligned to your specific needs.
-Our aim is to help you resolve your divorce optimally yet as quickly as possible to help you retain the financial resources needed for transitioning to life as a single person.
+Our aim is to help you resolve your divorce optimally yet as quickly as possible to help you retain the financial resources needed for transitioning to life as a single person in Los Angeles County.

-The divorce process in California cannot be completed until all issues pertinent to your case are resolved.
-Thus, divorce can either be uncontested or contested.
-When uncontested, these issues can be resolved between you and your spouse through discussion or negotiation, formalized into an agreement, and submitted to the court for approval.
-If you cannot come to an agreement on all of the issues, your case will be contested.
-This means you will need to proceed to trial in a family law court where the contested issues will be decided by the judge based on evidence presented by both sides.
+- In contested divorce, spouses cannot come to an agreement on all issues involved in the split,.
+This means you will need to proceed to trial in a family law court, where the contested issues will be decided by the judge based on evidence presented by both sides.

 These basic issues include: